1coderookie/BSB-LPB-LAN_EN/docs/appendix_d.md

 No, if you are satisfied with the outdated setup and the range of functions of BSB-LAN has met your requirements so far, you can of course continue to use the old setup.

+- ***Is there anything to consider regarding the BSB-LAN version?***
-  **In this case [BSB-LAN version v0.44](https://github.com/fredlcore/bsb_lan/releases/tag/v0.44) is the last 'officially' tested and recommended version for your setup!
-Within the zip-file there you'll also find the last 'Mega2560-specific' version of the manual (PDF).**
+Yes.
+The last 'officially' tested and recommended version for your setup is [version v0.44](https://github.com/fredlcore/bsb_lan/releases/tag/v0.44)!
+Within the zip-file there you'll also find the last 'Mega2560-specific' version of the manual (PDF).

-  It has been shown by several users that even the **[v1.1](https://github.com/fredlcore/bsb_lan/releases/tag/v1.1)** still runs without major restrictions, but due to the lack of memory of the Mega 2560 probably already no longer with all available options that BSB-LAN offers.
+But: It has been shown by several users that even the **[v1.1](https://github.com/fredlcore/bsb_lan/releases/tag/v1.1)** still runs without major restrictions, but due to the lack of memory of the Mega 2560 probably already no longer with all available options that BSB-LAN offers.

 Starting from **v2.x** it is then definitely necessary to deactivate some modules which BSB-LAN offers.
 Hints concerning this can be found in [chap.
 5.2](chap05.md#52-configuration-by-adjusting-the-settings-within-bsb_lan_configh) or in the comments of the file *BSB_lan_config.h*.
 Special attention should be paid to the last points, which offer a comfortable deactivation of individual modules (e.g. Webconfig, MQTT, IPWE etc.) at central place.

+- ***What do I have to consider if I want to use the current v2.x?***
+As already mentioned you have to adjust the configuration in a way that it fits the smaller memory of the Mega 2560.
+Besides the already mentioned deactivation of certain modules you have further possibilities:

-  Furthermore you can reduce the size of some variables like `PASSKEY[]`, `avg_parameters[]`, `log_parameters[]`, `ipwe_parameters[]`, `max_device_list[]` for saving RAM (if you don't need as much parameters as maximum possible for example).
+1) You can reduce the size of some variables like `PASSKEY[]`, `avg_parameters[]`, `log_parameters[]`, `ipwe_parameters[]`, `max_device_list[]` for saving RAM (if you don't need as much parameters as maximum possible for example).
-  Please note, that if you change the size of variables or other specific settings within the file *BSB_lan_config.h*, the specific changes will be lost if you update the file through an update of BSB-LAN.
-So make sure that you keep a backup of that file for an easy comparison or create a backup file of your specific settings using the JSON command `/JL` (re-write the backup file with `/JW` later).
-For using the backup method via JSON, the module `JSONCONFIG` has to be compiled!

-  Besides disabling specific modules, there is another way to save memory as of *v2.x*:
+2) Within the file *BSB_lan_config.h* you find a section at the end of the file where certain functions of BSB-LAN can be deactivated if you don't use them anyway.
+Notes regarding this you'll find in the file itself.

+3) Creating a controller specific *BSB_lan_defs.h*:
 There is a perlscript named *selected_defs.pl* and a Windows executable named *selected_defs.exe* in the repo that filters the file *BSB_lan_defs.h* for selected device families and creates a specific file for your own controller type.
 The saving is on average about 20 to 25 kB of flash memory, which can then be used for the (re-)activation of other functions.
 In case of a controller change (= other device family) the file must of course be regenerated accordingly.
-  This additional step is not very convenient, but may allow users of the Mega to use the software on the old hardware for a while longer.
 The script runs under Perl, which is installed by default on Mac and Linux computers, but can also be installed on Windows.

 Procedure for creating a controller-specific defs file:
   - Retrieve parameter 6225 "Device family" via BSB-LAN and note the value.
   - Before executing, copy the file *selected_defs.pl* or *selected_defs.exe* respectively in the same folder, where the file *BSB_lan_defs.h* is located.
   - Open a terminal, enter the corresponding folder and create the reduced file named *BSB_lan_defs_filtered.h* using the Perl script or the Windows executable, which contains only the parameters relevant for the specific device family/families.
 If only one controller is connected, for example with device family 162, the command is